gitaarik/lit-state/README.md

 In more technical words:

-A `LitStateElement` will rerender when any `stateVar` - which it accessed in the last render cycle - changes.
+A `LitStateElement` will re-render when any `stateVar` - which it accessed in the last render cycle - changes.